Self Care As A Superpower

 Rest-based self-care: Pausing without pressure or productivity to allow true restoration

-A balanced self-care practice often includes a combination of these, adapted to your current needs.
+A balanced self-care approach often includes a combination of these, adapted to your current needs.

 Body Scan: Connecting With Yourself